rajasadeem/passport-google-oauth20-express-typescript/Readme.md

 ## Express TypeScript -  passport-google-oauth20

-## FOR CREDENTIALS:
+**FOR CREDENTIALS:**
-Create a project in google cloud console
+1. Create a project in the Google Cloud Console.
-Click on create credentials then click OAuth client ID Fill out the information
+2. Click on create credentials, then click OAuth client ID.
+3. Fill out the information.
-Add a callback url
+4. Add a callback URL.
-Save and get your credentials i.e:- google-client-id & google-client-secret
+5. Save and get your credentials, i.e., google-client-id & google-client-secret.